 The Strategic Grants competition provides funding of up to $1 million over 3 years for transformative research projects focused on discovery, development and implementation of next-generation approaches and therapies to address heart failure.
-This competition involves a Letter of Intent (LOI) followed by invited applications.
-The LOI stage is now closed.
+The 2018 competition has closed: congratulations to our two winning projects.

 II) Seed Grants